Dalian Shide Siwu FC

 Dalian Shide Siwu Football Club (大连实德四五队) was a Chinese professional football club which was formed to play as a foreign team in Singapore's S.League in 2008.

 History

 The club was a satellite team of the Chinese Super League club Dalian Shide.
 Players from Dalian Shide's reserve and youth team made up the majority of its S.League squad.

 The team played their home games at the Queenstown Stadium.

 As part of a sponsorship deal with Trump Dragon Distillers, Dalian Shide's Singapore team took on the name Dalian Shide Siwu.

 In 2008, the club took over Liaoning Guangyuan's position in the S.League.
 The club aimed for a top-six finish in their first season in 2008 and also targeted for the league title by 2010.

-In 2009, the Football Association of Singapore has decided not to invite them to participate in the S.League again, they were replaced by Brunei DPMM FC.
+In 2009, the Football Association of Singapore has decided not to invite them to participate in the S.League again, they were replaced by Brunei DPMM.